mvaal/upgrade-takehome/README.md

 API service that will manage the campsite reservations.

 ## Design

 Design docs can be found [here](./design/Design.md).

 ## Running

+Running local requires the `local` spring profile.
+This is already set up for you if you decide to run with the below options.

+Different jpa source should be used to run in a more production like environment.

 ### IntelliJ
 #### Ephemeral